Charles Self: Funeral

 His funeral was held in St. Andrews' Presbyterian Church in Blackrock.

 Aftermath

 Along with the murder of Declan Flynn, the murder of Charles Self motivated LGBT activists to protest against Gardaí getting information on gay men through intimidation.
 It had a profound impact on the LGBT community.

 Status of case

 In 2008, a review of the case was conducted by Garda Detective Alan Bailey.
 He concluded that the murder scene may have been "staged" by the killer to divert attention from himself.
-As of 2022, the case is still open.
+As of 2022, the case was still open.